tgb20/StreamLink/README.md

-# Link
+# StreamLink

-Documentation for the serverside implementation of Link, a MIT App Inventor Extension designed to allow for video and data transfer between devices across networks.
+Documentation for the serverside implementation of StreamLink, a MIT App Inventor Extension designed to allow for video and data transfer between devices across networks.

 ## Quick Info